dn3s/peggo-balance/README.md

 ## Issues

-I still haven't tested this thoroughly at all; either Peggo needs to release some docs), or someone needs to buy me more e-cash and a bus pass :)
+I still haven't tested this thoroughly at all; either Peggo needs to release some docs, or someone needs to buy me more e-cash and a bus pass :)

 The Peggo website significantly lags behind the actual balance on your card.
 This is because transactions are not synced to the database in real-time; the